Ripley P. Bullen Memorial Award

 |1982||Central Gulf Coast Archaeological Society||Jerald Milanich|

-Ann S. Cordell accepting the 2017 Ripley P. Bullen Memorial Award from FAS President, Jason Wenzel.
+Chris Davenport accepting the 2018 Ripley P. Bullen Memorial Award from FAS President, Jason Wenzel.